Visitation & Accompaniment Policy

 - Medical Affiliates of Cape Cod

-The intent of our visitation policy is to protect the health and safety of our patients, staff and physicians.
+The intent of our visitation policy is to protect the health and safety of our patients and staff.
 Thank you for helping to keep our community safe.